Due Diligence Checklist

 📞 Need support?
 Book a no-obligation call to discuss any property on your Shortlist.

 A licensed conveyancer or lawyer reviews the contract and vendor statement to ensure transparency, fairness, and compliance.
 They verify that all obligations, covenants, and disclosures are clear, protecting you from legal issues once you enter a contract.
-This step is essential for expats buying remotely, as it ensures you fully understand your rights and obligations before committing.
+This step is essential, as it ensures you fully understand your rights and obligations before committing.

 Before negotiating, all gathered information must be reviewed.
 Inspection videos, building reports, and legal notes.
-At this stage, you evaluate whether the property aligns with your Step 1 brief and Step 2 suburb Shortlist.
+At this stage, you evaluate whether the property aligns with your Shortlist.
 The pre-offer investigation also considers the sale method, private sale, off-market, auction, or expression of interest, which can impact timing and purchase strategy.

 With all due diligence complete, you’re ready to negotiate and decide.
-It’s crucial to remain objective and avoid emotional decision-making, as real estate agents will test your commitment to maximize the price.
+It’s crucial to remain objective and avoid emotional decision-making, as real estate agents will test your commitment to maximise the price.

 You now have the insights to make confident offers, guided by professional-grade research, inspection records, and legal advice.
 At this stage, the Shortlist 360 process ensures that you have peace of mind, knowing your remote purchase is based on thorough evaluation and professional standards.